Zizaco/confide/README.md

 #### Update an User

-To update an user already in the database you'll Need to make sure your ruleset is using the unique validator within the User model.
+To update a user already in the database you will need to make sure your ruleset is using the unique validator within the User model.

     <?php